wilyyy/scout-serverside/README.md

 # Scout-Serverside
-Transferred from [Scout-Serverside](https://github.com/dnguyen130/Scout-Serverside) repository for heroku deploy
+Transferred from [Scout-Serverside](https://github.com/dnguyen130/Scout-Serverside) repository for heroku deploy, which contains contributions from other group members

 Application utilizing Express.js, Node.js and MongoDB that handles all serverside interactions and CRUD for Scout